MicrosoftDocs/azure-docs/articles/vpn-gateway/vpn-gateway-howto-site-to-site-resource-manager-portal.md

 ## Add your local site

 In a virtual network, the *local site* typically refers to your on-premises location.
 You'll give that site a name by which Azure can refer to it.
 This collection of settings is referred to as an Azure Local Network Gateway.
-You can modify the prefixes that you add here, but there are specific steps to follow when doing so.
-You can find the information at the end of this article.
+You can modify the prefixes that you add here, but there are specific steps that you'll have to follow.
+The steps are in the [To modify IP address prefixes for a local site](#modifyls) section of this article.

 If you are doing this as an exercise, refer to these [values](#values) when adding your local site.